Please register your interest to stay up to date with the progress of the investigation here:

-We believe that major travel providers, including Qantas and Jetstar, may have breached their legal obligations by putting in place travel voucher schemes rather than providing their customers with a cash refund.
+We believe that major travel providers may have breached their legal obligations by putting in place travel voucher schemes rather than providing their customers with a cash refund.

 We have identified a number of issues which give rise to possible claims, including: